Ahasannn/book-server-api/README.md

 ## Brief Description

-I have built a fully-fledged REST API with Go that exposes GET, POST, DELETE and PUT endpoints which allows to perform the full range of CRUD operations.
+<p>I have built a fully-fledged REST API with Go that exposes GET, POST, DELETE and PUT endpoints which allows to perform the full range of CRUD operations.
 A handler function accepts http response and request in json format.
 Then, the request is decoded and written to response according to the called function.
-This handler function is wrapped by the authentication middleware to perform the security check.
+This handler function is wrapped by the authentication middleware to perform the security check.</p>

 <hr/>